senegalo/whammy/README.md

 	var encoder = new Whammy.Video(15);

-To add audio to the final video you pass a binary string to the addAudio method.
+To add audio "only mp3 at the moment" to the final video you pass a binary string to the addAudio method.

         encoder.addAudio(audioBlob);

 That `15` over there is the frame rate.
 There's a way to set the individual duration of each frame manually, but you can look in the code for that.